Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Symmetry-reduced operator inference

-It is straightforward to show that the optimization problem~\eqref{eq:23} is convex, under the same conditions that the original operator inference problem~\eqref{eq:11} is convex, and thus has a global minimum.
-While the approach here does involve more optimization parameters that the original operator inference problem, the number of additional parameters ($1 + n + n(n+1)/2$) is small compared with the number of the parameters in the original operator inference problems (which is more than $n^2(n+1)/2$).
+Here $\|\cdot\|_F$ denotes the Frobenius norm, which is the square root of the sum of the squares of all elements in the matrix or tensor.
+The minimization problem~\eqref{eq:032a_poly_loss} is the standard operator-inference least-squares problem~\eqref{eq:012_opinf_lstsq} for the polynomial coefficients with penalty weight $\lambda_{\mathrm{poly}}\geq 0$, and~\eqref{eq:032b_num_loss} fits the numerator coefficients $(p_j,Q_{jk})$ of the reconstruction equation~\eqref{eq:028_sr_opinf_shift_model} with another penalty $\lambda_{\mathrm{num}}\geq 0$.
+Each subproblem is a Tikhonov-regularized least-squares problem.
+A nonzero penalty ensures that the objective function is strictly convex, thereby guaranteeing a unique minimizer even when the data matrix is rank-deficient.
+While the approach does involve more optimization parameters than the original operator inference problem, the number of additional parameters ($n + n(n+1)/2$) is small compared with the number of the parameters in the original operator inference problems (which is more than $n^2(n+1)/2$).

 The final reduced-order model is then given by